Getting the Bible to “Click” - GoodKind

 –Deuteronomy 6:6–9 ESV

-You may not read that as a clinic in habit-formation.
-But it is.
-The Word of God wasn’t primarily a proposition they were supposed to understand, but a habit they were supposed to undertake.
 Look how physical the commands are: Put this stuff on your doors, your foreheads (or just your wrists, I guess).
 Physical objects are often habit-forming cues.
 Like a banner above the locker room door that says “Believe”—on the way out to the field, everyone slaps the banner.
 Click.
-Yes, the word matters.
-But the habit attached to the word?
-That’s what makes it stick.

 For instance, every night, before bed, I sing three songs to my four-year-old son.
 Two of those songs were intentional—(1) Jesus Loves Me and (2) You Are My Sunshine.
 The third was an accident.
-It’s a made-up song about an airplane that, frankly, doesn’t make any sense.
+It’s a made-up song about an airplane that doesn’t make any sense.
 Why do I sing it every night?
 Because months and months ago, I sang it one night at bedtime.
 And it became part of the ritual.

-Transition times are habit-forming times.
 What you do when you leave the house, lay down to sleep, sit down to eat … that little ritual matters.
 Whether you know it or not, that ritual becomes a habit, and something within you instinctively wants to seek the click in that moment.
 You want that little reward.

 The point here was never the doorposts, never the hands.
 The point was always the heart: “These words shall be on your heart.”
-But God knew that the way to drive the word into our heart was by binding it onto our hands.
-By making it click.

 Beyond the Click: Rewards for the Long Haul